UCSD-ECEMAE-148/spring-2023-final-project-team-8/README.md

 ## :octocat: Key Features
 Our robot has two main features:

-    1. Interactive control with laser;
+    1. Interactive control with laser

-    2. Collecting the route data.
+    2. Collecting the route data

 That means we can guide the robot with a laser pointer, just like how we play with cats.
 The robot automatically collects location data while operating, and will save the location data for mapping around the area.